fiveagency/letmein-server/README.md

 Todo:
 -----
 * use secret knock to open the door.
 This will be done using piezo element placed on the door.
 Communication between the door and Arduino will be done using two eZ430-RF2500 wireless boards.
-One will be connected to piezo element on the door.
-Other will be connected to Arduino or possibly to the server app
+One will be connected to Arduino pro micro that's connected to piezo element on the door.
+Other will be connected to Arduino that's connected to relay

-Arduino is also connected to eZ430-RF2500 wireless board (receiver):
+Arduino is connected to eZ430-RF2500 wireless board (receiver):
 * VCC - 3.3V
 * GND - GND
 * P4.3 (Pin 8) - Pin 2

-eZ430-RF2500 wireless board - sender (connected to piezo and mounted on door):
+Arduino pro micro (3.3V) is connected to eZ430-RF2500 wireless board (transmitter):
+* VCC - VCC
+* GND - GND
+* P2.0 (Pin 3) - Pin 4

+Arduino pro micro detect a secret knock using piezeo element mounted on door (there's a megaohm connected in parallel):
 * GND - Piezo -
-* A0 (Pin 3) - Piezo +
+* A0 - Piezo +